blog

 The Responsibility Of The Treating Injector

 When a patient presents with complications, the treating injector must focus on safe and appropriate care.
+This includes:

 • performing a thorough assessment